Learn from the masters.

 Traditional craft maker

-Rose Belare is from Long Tungan in Upper Baram.
+Rose Belare is from Long Tungan in Baram.
 With over 30 years of experience across a multitude of traditional craft making skills namely weaving, beading and embroidery, she has ventured into efforts to contemporarize traditional designs to suit the taste of the modern market.

-Rose is also working with rural communities to ensure responsible and consistent extraction of raw materials like bamboo and tree bark.
+Rose is also working with rural communities to ensure responsible and sustainable extraction of raw materials like bamboo and tree bark.
 This gives income for the community and allow craft makers to focus on the design and production.

 Rose also conducts crafts workshops in rural villages so the women can use their crafts-making skills as a tool to relief poverty.